JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab2-UsingPowerFxInCustomPages.md

     ![](Images/Lab2-UsingPowerFxInCustomPages/E4_21.png)

-19. Save all changes to the canvas app by clicking on the **Save** icon in the top right corner of the screen.
+19. Save all changes to the custom page by clicking on the **Save** icon in the top right corner of the screen.
-20. Click on the **Play** icon in the top right corner of the screen to launch the app in preview mode
+20. Click on the **Play** icon in the top right corner of the screen to launch the page in preview mode
 21. Click on the **Get Weather** button to trigger the cloud flow.
 After a few moments, the weather information for the Contact's location should display in the **Weather Label** control:

     ![](Images/Lab2-UsingPowerFxInCustomPages/E4_22.png)

 22. You can (optionally) experiment further by going back to the gallery screen, selecting different Contacts and then generating the unique forecast for each Contact's location.
-23. Leave the app open, as you will continue working with it in the next exercise.
+23. Leave the page open, as you will continue working with it in the next exercise.

 ## Exercise 5: Review and implement recommendations from the Power Apps App Checker